-5 Ways Rasmussen College ECE Students Are Equipped to Educate in a Diverse World
+5 Ways Rasmussen University ECE Students Are Equipped to Educate in a Diverse World

 The beauty of living in America is the incredible mix of people and cultures—all with their own sets of values, traditions and norms—living in one place.
 Unfortunately, it’s become clear for many that the vision of America being a harmonious melting pot isn’t always true.
 There has been and will continue to be plenty of bumps along the way as different groups of people learn to coexist and ultimately thrive together.
 While it’s true that these differences can be a source of friction, many of these tensions are based on a fear of the unfamiliar.
 This is where teachers can step in.

 One of the best ways to fight back against hate and the fear of those who are different is education.
 Teachers have a unique opportunity to break down barriers in the classroom and promote a respectful understanding of our differences and–perhaps more importantly–our similarities.
 That said, promoting cultural understanding and diverse viewpoints can be tricky, and even well-intended approaches can fail if you’re not equipped for the subject.